Reverse thinking is a method of thinking where you

 educational path that leads you to it.

-A: "I don’t know what to study to get a good job."
+reverse thinking.
+A: "I don’t know what to study to get a good

 Example to motivate teams and employees with reverse thinking: